 EMWPREP may share your data with CFE Research, EMWPREP service subscribers and approved researchers (with appropriate conditions of access to the data) for the same purposes as listed above and official custodians of education data (this includes government departments or agencies such as HESA or non-government organisations such as UCAS) for research purposes only.

 Pathways and EMWPREP may link your data to records held by the National Pupil Database, Universities and Colleges Admissions Service (UCAS), the Higher Education Statistics Authority (HESA) and the Individualised Learner Record, which collect information about students from schools, colleges and universities.
 CFE Research would have access to this linked data through EMWPREP.
-This is done to better understand how the project is helping you, and other young people in East Anglia.
+This is done to better understand how the project is helping you.

 Pathways and third parties may publish aggregated data based on personal information from event applicants and/or participants, including analysis and research utilising these data, but the data will be anonymised and no information which could identify you will be published.